min2ha/ukwa-site/content/target/60588494/index.en.md

   "start_date": "2015-03-13T09:00:00Z"
 }

-# PLANED - Pembrokeshire Local Action Network for Enterprise and Development

 'PLANED supports and encourages the involvement of all local people and organisations in Pembrokeshire to work together to improve the quality of life in their community'. - homepage.